 Follow these steps to get your garden ready for winter.

-Remove weeds and other unwanted plants from your garden.
+Begin with removing weeds and other unwanted plants from your garden.

 Make sure that you are looking for signs of pests and disease that needs to be dealt with before the next planting season.

 This is a good time to plan what beds need to be rotated next growing season for the best soil quality,

 When your last plants for the year are harvested, go ahead and till the stalks right into the ground.

 This is a great time to add compost from your composter or organic matter such as fallen leaves.

 This will break down in the soil and helps your plants thrive next year.

 Prune plants that need fall pruning so they are ready for the hard winter.